How to protect yourself against identity fraud

 Only have 2 minutes?
 Watch our video on how Identity Fraud can affect you.

 Having your identity stolen and used fraudulently can hit your finances hard.
-Fraudsters could take money from your bank account or they could take out credit in your name.
-Their actions can hurt your credit score and affect your chances of getting credit in the future.
+Fraudsters could take money from your bank account or get credit in your name.

 That's why it's important to act quickly.
-Your first step is to get in touch with your banks and lenders – they'll work with you to resolve the issues and if necessary will contact the police on your behalf.
-Contacting us is the next step as we'll help you clear your Experian Credit Report and get your Data Self back to normal.
+Your first step is to get in touch with your banks and lenders – they'll work with you to resolve the issues and, if necessary, will contact the police on your behalf.
+Next, get in touch with us.
+We’ll help you clear your Experian Credit Report and get your Data Self back to normal.

 Read more about the steps you need to take if you're a victim of fraud.

-There are many ways fraudsters can get hold of your information so there are a lot of good habits you can start to protect yourself.
-These are our top three tips:
+There are many ways fraudsters can get hold of your information, but lots of good habits that can protect you.
+Here are our top three tips:

-Click here for more information about protecting yourself against fraud.
+Learn more about protecting your Data Self against fraud.

 One of the best things you can do is understand the early warning signs, so that, if you do become a victim, you can act fast to help avoid the fraud becoming more severe.